differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Common to these results is the trend that the performance of private learning consistently improved with the quality of public pre-training.
 We therefore anticipate that the general paradigm may be useful in additional settings (e.g., federated learning) and tasks (e.g., private synthetic image generation), and lead to better private learning results.

+We have thus far assumed that the data for public pre-training can be cheaply obtained.
+This, however, does not imply that determining whether a particular source of data is appropriate for public pre-training is an easy problem.
+Using publicly available data is not necessarily risk-free in terms of privacy.
+For instance, the authors of [33] were able to extract personally identifiable information from a GPT-2 model pre-trained on data scraped from the public internet.

-While self-supervised pre-training has led to progress in private deep learning, leveraging pre-trained models alone will not address several fundamental challenges to differentially private learning.
+Self-supervised pre-training has led to progress in private deep learning, but leveraging pre-trained models alone will not address several fundamental challenges to differentially private learning.
 First and foremost, the datasets of machine learning tasks may be sampled from long-tailed distributions [21].
 When privately trained on such datasets, a machine learning model may fail to acquire the learning signal necessary to perform accurate predictions for examples on the tail [28] or from underrepresented (sub)populations [29].
 Second, many machine learning problems are in a domain where public data (even unlabeled data) may be sparse, e.g., medical imaging.